Mitaka, Tokyo: Government

 Mitaka has a mayor-council form of government with a directly elected mayor and a unicameral city council of 28 members.
 Mitaka contributes two members to the Tokyo Metropolitan Assembly.
 In terms of national politics, the city is part of Tokyo 22nd district of the lower house of the Diet of Japan.

 Economy

 Mitaka is primarily a bedroom community for Tokyo.
-A number of animation studios, including Pierrot and Telecom Animation Film have their corporate headquarters in Mitaka.
+A number of animation studios, including Pierrot, Silver Link. and Telecom Animation Film have their corporate headquarters in Mitaka.
 A short-lived video game manufacturer TAD Corporation was founded and headquartered in the same location.
 Subaru Tecnica International has its headquarters in Mitaka.